RushikeshKAI/Apache-Airflow/README.md

 # Apache-Airflow
-We will see Installation and implementation of code and provide to data-pipeline.
+We will see required Installation and implementation of Apache-Airflow setup.

+Prerequisites:
+    1. Python3+
+    2. Any IDE
+    3. VirtualBox(the latest version)
+    4. Virtual Machine(AirflowVM.ova)
+    5. Airflow

 **Apache Airflow:**
     Apache Airflow is an open-source platform to programmatically author, schedule and monitor workflows.